 The Embedded Network shall meet the requirements of the National Electricity Rules.
-Refer AEMO NEM Network Service Provider Registration Guide, AER 'General
+Refer AEMO NEM Network Service Provider Registration Guide, AER 'General exemptions from the requirement to register as a network service provider' (General Exemptions), and 'Guidelines for exemption from the requirement to register as network service provider' (Exemption Guidelines issued by AER).
 Generally, the proposed arrangement for Parent and Child metering, and for a conversion to an Embedded Network requires a list to be prepared by the ENO.
 The list shall include information relating to all customers, the NMI, meter number and if the customer will be an ENOC or NEMC.

-In addition, the following information shall be provided to the LNSP by the proposed ENO as soon as possible:

-- the individual or company name and ABN of the entity undertaking the activity or activities and the entity's registered address - contact details for the entity's representative including Business hours and 24 hour fault and emergency contact - the number of properties and location of the properties where small scale activities are undertaken for each property - details of the body corporate and owner or occupier of each premises. - whether generation, distribution and/or resale of activities is undertaken at each location - whether the customers within each location are residential, small business (consuming less than 160MWh per annum) and/or large business (consuming more than 160MWh per annum) - the number of supply points (POS) in each network operated by the ENO

-ENO supplies energy purchased from the NEM through a Parent meter to ENOC meters and/or Child meters

-ENOC meters are supplied through a parent meter and are for customers who purchase energy from the ENO

-NEMC are supplied through the parent meter and are for customers who purchase energy from the NEM
+In addition, the following information shall be provided to the LNSP by the propose ENO as soon as possible: • the individual or company name and ABN of the entity undertaking the activity of activities and the entity's registered address contact details for the entity's representative including Business hours and 24 hou fault and emergency contact • the number of properties and location of the properties where small scale activities are undertaken for each property • details of the body corporate and owner or occupier of each premises. • whether generation, distribution and/or resale of activities is undertaken at each location • whether the customers within each location are residential, small busines (consuming less than 160MWh per annum) and/or large business (consuming monthan 160MWh per annum) • the number of supply points (POS) in each network operated by the ENO ENO supplies energy purchased from the NEM through a Parent meter to ENOC meters and/or Child meters ENOC meters are supplied through a parent meter and are for customers who purchase energy from the ENO NEMC are supplied through the parent meter and are for customers who purchase energy from the NEM